Christian Olsson: Biography

 At the beginning of the 2007 indoor season, Olsson was injured yet again, and was unable to compete at the European indoor championships.

 Olsson returned to competition in June at the IAAF Golden League event in Oslo, jumping 17.33 m.
 In July, he won Golden League event in Paris with 17.56 m.
 At the Golden League event in Rome, he retired after the second round due to a cramp.

 Olsson went to the 2007 World Championships in Athletics but had to pull out before the competition due to an injury during training.

 After almost one year of rehabilitation, he returned to competition in July 2008 at the annual event in Stockholm, "DN Galan", but had to pull out due to injury.
 Afterwards, he announced that he would not compete anymore during the 2008 season; hence he would not participate in the Beijing Olympics.
 He also suggested that he might retire from the sport.
 Upon a request from the Swedish Olympic team, Olsson agreed to carry the Swedish flag during the opening ceremony.

 In July 2009, Olsson made a comeback in a minor event arranged by Örgryte IS in Gothenburg.
 He then jumped 17.24 m.

 On 3 August 2009 Olsson competed in Swedish Championships in Malmö.
 He won the competition with a jump at 16.72 m.
 This was the first competition Olsson failed to reach 17 m or more since he jumped in a competition in Birmingham in 2003.

 On 14 May 2012, Olsson ultimately declared his intentions to retire from professional triple jump competitions.

-Christian Olsson lives with his family in Lindome, south of Göteborg.
+Christian Olsson lives with his family in Lindome, south of Gothenburg.